DelusionalLogic/skymod/README.md

    installer)
 2. Download this repo from github (either clone or as a zip)
 3. Open a command prompt and navigate to the downloaded repo.
-4. Install lupa from the `lupa_wheel` directory by running `pip install lupa_wheel/lupa-1.4-cp36-cp36m-win_amd64.whl`.
-There's a different version in pypy, but that uses a newer version of lua.
-5. Install skymod by running `pip install .`.
+4. Install skymod by running `pip install .`.
-6. Configure skymod as described below.
+5. Configure skymod as described below.

 Configuration
 -------------